As much as we try to plan our lives it’s true that there will always be curve balls.

 “It’s a very tough road for him, a lot of work, but I know he’ll make it through and he is so thankful to be alive.
 He misses his house so much as he’s been in the hospital since the 21st.
 I thought you’d like to know and maybe it could be a subject on your site for people considering living in a tiny house and how even when the worst of the worst happens to you, owning a small affordable space can be an absolute lifesaver.” – Meg

-Today I just wanted to send some community love over to Meg and Joe.
-They are constantly inspiring us here in the comments by living what we all dream of and sharing it with all of us.
+I just want to send some community love over to Meg and Joe.
+They inspire us here in the comments by living what we all dream of and sharing it with all of us.